 - USB dongles of any type (including network adapters.)

 Sure, it is possible to reverse course, but the process is quite involved.
-It’s much harder than upgrading to DSM 7.
+It’s much more challenging than upgrading to DSM 7.
 And in the best-case scenario, you might still need to rebuild many of your DSM 6 NAS box’s settings.
 I tried.

 DSM 7.0 sure is an exciting upgrade that rings in a lot of improvements.

-But like all changes, it can require some getting used to.
+But like all changes, it has a learning curve.
 Together with it, you might have to say goodbye to apps and even add-on devices that you’ve grown accustomed to for years.
 And some supported apps still need time to mature fully.

 The good news is DSM 7.0 is not a must-upgrade.
 You can take your time with it.
 Or even ignore it completely.